AyberkMunis/LAB2/README.md

 - 👉 given an object, to find out if it is an instance of a specific class the operator `instanceof` can be used.
 E.g. `if( element instanceof Source )` checks if reference `element` points to an object of class `Source`.
-- :warning: Warning: you are **not** required to implement the interface `SimulationObserver`, you only need to use it in the simulation code; a sample implementation that simply prints to the console the notifications, is given in class `PrintingObserver`.
+- **Warning**: you are **not** required to implement the interface `SimulationObserver`, you only need to use it in the simulation code; a sample implementation that simply prints to the console the notifications, is given in class `PrintingObserver`.

 ---